Inès Moreau - UCL, Belgium

 The Geoviewer supports S5 composites at 100 m data, as these are provided by the PROBA-V user segment.
 Supporting S10 composites at 100 m resolution (if they become available but which depends on the PROBA-V roadmap ) would be an asset and being able to choose the bands of the composites in the Geoviewer would be a nice feature.

-The N-Daily compositor application performs well, and has the potential to offer more flexibility.
-In iteration 3 the MEP will support launching composites of more than 30 days, which can be important for land cover mapping use cases (yearly composites, seasonal composites,... depending on the region of the world).
-Another interesting improvement of the N-daily compositor would be that the application allows to choose monthly regular composite dates starting at same date of each month.
+The N-Daily compositor application performs well, and offers high flexibility.
+Since iteration 3 the MEP supports launching composites of more than 30 days, which can be important for land cover mapping use cases (yearly composites, seasonal composites,... depending on the region of the world).
+Another interesting improvement since iteration 3 is that the application allows to choose monthly regular composite dates starting at same date of each month.
 Finaly, improve the quality of the status mask at 100 m resolution, especially concerning cloud shadow will benefit to PROBA-V derived products.

 Time Series Viewer supports historical SPOT-VEGETATION data

-A forum on the MEP as foreseen to be added early 2018, with different topics dedicated to separated tools, will be a good way to exchange experience and to learn from other users.
+A forum on the MEP which is available since iteration 3, mid 2018 is a good way to exchange experience and to learn from other users.

 The support of SPOT-VEGETATION in the Time Series viewer, which is added in Nov 2017 is very useful for UCL.
 Extending the application with access to individual reflectance would be an interesting future evolution.
 It will help visualizating and assessing the different range of reflectance between SPOT-VEGETATION and PROBA-V, which is an important aspect when using both together.